-- The encircled section analog pins consists of the Arduino pins which are connected to the corresponding AVR micro-controller ATmega-328 pins.
+- The encircled section analog pins consist of the Arduino pins which are connected to the corresponding AVR micro-controller ATmega-328 pins.

-- I have written both of the pins in front of each other so that the concept can be understand easily.
+- I have written both of the pins in front of each other, it will help to understand easily.

 - It can also be used in robotics.

-- Quad-copter and even small aeroplanes can also be designed through it.
+- Quad-copter and even small aero-plane can also be designed through it.

 - Power monitoring and management systems can also be prepared using this device.

 - I have designed this Home Security System using Arduino UNO, you should have a look at it.